Chloe-H/stowed-dotfiles/README.md

 ### SSH

-After stowing the config file, I got a message from git saying "Bad owner or permissions on <config file>".
+After stowing the config file, I got a message from git saying "Bad owner or permissions on ~/.ssh/config".
 I had to run the following commands to fix the issue:

 `chown $USER ~/.ssh/config`